joshbegley/nyt-latest/previous.md

 `Nonprofit financial counselors say there has been a significant increase this year in the number of borrowers seeking their advice.`\
 https://www.nytimes.com/2026/08/07/your-money/debt-bills.html

-**The Fed Didn’t Raise Rates.
-The Bond Market Did.**\
+**The Bond Market Is Signaling Rising Risks.
+Investors Should Listen.**\
-`The market is saying risks are rising.
+`While the Fed didn’t raise rates, the bond market did.
 That means hardship for home buyers and higher hurdles for A.I. data centers and the stock market.
 But it’s also a boon for retirees.`\
 https://www.nytimes.com/2026/08/07/business/bonds-stocks-federal-reserve-interest-rates.html

 **Edinburgh Fringe: 9 Shows That Are Sure to Make Waves**\